-We are currently doing an exciting and adventurous RV trip through Baja California, Mexico, led by a travel compnay called Baja Winters.
+We are currently doing an exciting and adventurous RV caravan trip through Baja California, Mexico, led by a travel company called Baja Winters Travel Club.
 There is far too much going on to cover it all in one post, so we are going to publish a whole series of informative posts about this trip.
 We hope this will be useful to anyone considering doing a trip with Baja Winters, or to anyone who might like to go RVing in Baja California, Mexico.
 We also want to share how much fun we are having.

 Meeting our Group at Potrero County RV Park, California

 A week before the trip, we set up camp at the meeting spot, Potrero County RV Park, California.
 The park is six miles from the Tecate border crossing into Mexico.

 This RV park has the advantage of being situated just five miles from the Tecate border crossing into Mexico.
 It is also a very isolated and beautiful wilderness type park, with large sites and multiple oak trees.
 It’s a good place to have some quiet time and do some hiking.
 Surprisingly, we did have cell coverage there.

 There are limited shops in the area; however, if you are prepared to cross the border, there are all kinds of stores in Tecate, including a laundromat, an outstanding bakery, and many restaurants.

 On the US side, there is a small country store a short distance from the park on the 94, where you would be well advised to fill your propane tanks before you embark on a trip through the Baja.
 We were advised by our tour guides that it is best to always run your fridge on gas in Baja California, as the electricity is frequently too high and can quickly destroy your fridge.
 So, I filled our tanks at this store, and that was an interesting experience in itself.